-If Chief Commissioner Bush fails to act, the family intend to bring private prosecutions against Daniel Andrews and his wife Catherine Kesik.
-Ryan and his family remain committed to seeking justice, continuing to urge Victoria Police to re-open the investigation into the near-fatal crash.
+This page states that Ryan’s team is preparing material for submission to the Chief Commissioner of Victoria Police, Mike Bush, and outlines an intention to pursue further legal steps if no action is taken.
+If Chief Commissioner Bush does not act, the family intend to pursue private prosecutions against Daniel Andrews and his wife, Catherine Andrews.
+Ryan and his family remain committed to seeking justice and continue to urge Victoria Police to re-open the investigation into the near-fatal crash.

 🎥 Follow Our Socials and Watch More on YouTube